woodytwoshoes/Endoscopy/README.md

 # Endoscopy
-Predicting whether the colon has been successfully visualized based off a small description of the operation.
+Predicting whether the colon has been successfully visualized ("1") based off a small description of the procedure.